wulingyun/Corbi/README.md

 # README #

 Corbi is an R package provided a bundle of basic and fundamental bioinformatics tools,
-    such as network querying and alignment, subnetwork extraction and search.
+    such as differential expression analysis, biomarker identification, network querying and alignment, subnetwork extraction and search.

 ### How to install? ###